The Meta-Retrospective — Check Out the Free Miroverse Template

 • The facilitator then puts five stickies with the Scrum values written on them—courage, focus, commitment, respect, and openness—onto the whiteboard and asks the attendees to align their findings with the Scrum values.

-Once that is done, you are good to go with the meta-retrospective.
+Once that is done, you are good to go with the Meta-Retrospective.

-Cannot see the subscription form?
+Cannot see the form?

-Please click here
+Please click here.

 The Meta-Retrospective Exercise

-Start the meta-retrospective by drawing the first axis onto the whiteboard and note that the axis represents a continuum.
+Start the Meta-Retrospective by drawing the first axis onto the whiteboard and note that the axis represents a continuum.
 Then ask the attendees to pair up again but choose a different partner than before.

 First axis of the retrospective graph